 Feel free to use the template below for your objection letter.
 Examples of objection letters for new on-licences, and for on-licence renewals are included.

-Remember - you don't need to have all your information and evidence prepared within the 15 day deadline - you just need to outline your concerns in relation to the criteria in the Act.
+Remember - you don't need to have all your information and evidence prepared for the objection letter.
 You can collect extra evidence to back up your objection before the hearing takes place.

 Consider each of the criteria and aim to align your evidence to demonstrate the impact the licence will have on you or your community.

-Make sure you are clear about what you want – i.e. do you want the licence to be refused altogether?
-Or would you be OK with the licence if certain conditions were in place (e.g. earlier closing time, noise controls)?
-Whatever the case, have some ideas about any special conditions you believe would be appropriate.
+Make sure you are clear about what you want – i.e. do you want the application to be refused altogether?
+Or would you be OK if certain conditions were in place?
+Whatever the case, have some ideas about any special conditions you believe would be appropriate for the application.